3D Printing: Adding a Sustainable Dimension to Modern Life

 And as it's possible to share digital CAD files online, the financial costs, and the CO2 emissions, of transporting actual products would be eliminated.

-Planned obsolescence could become an industry standard as specs are shared, printed, and thrown away in a cycle that is far from circular.
+Planned obsolescence could become an industry standard as specs are shared, printed, and thrown away in a cycle that is far from sustainable.

 Although it's unclear what will happen in the future, there is also the possibility that personal consumption could rise, as well as the production and usage of single-use plastics.
-Unless pressure is put on designers for the need for longevity, this second scenario could spell an environmental catastrophe.
+Unless pressure is put on designers, developers and manufacturers for the need for longevity, this second scenario could spell an environmental catastrophe.

 Although scientific studies and evidence is there to indicate that AM holds enormous potential for sustainable development, no guarantee exists.
 In a future where 3D printing supplants traditional manufacturing, it is up to us - the consumers - to make clear to lawmakers which scenario works best for our lives and for the environment.